Chapter 15.08

 2. All window openings shall be trimmed with minimum four-inch-wide rough-sawn or milled lumber.

-3. W-1 District.
+3. W-1 and W-3 Districts.
 All exterior window frame components on the front facade and visible side walls shall be wood, vinyl-clad or metal-clad construction.
 Visible vinyl or metal exterior window components shall be colored to conform to the allowed westernization colors (white prohibited) or completely masked from view with wood.
 Window frame components and window trim may be painted.
 Painted-on (fake) windows are prohibited.
 All visible interior and exterior window treatments (curtains, shutters, etc.) shall be period-authentic.

 C. Exterior Doors.